Wise314/quantum-phi-validation/patent_docs/PATENT_STATUS.md

 - (c) comparing min_Φ to threshold Φ_c = 0.25; and
 - (d) predicting elevated gate error when min_Φ < Φ_c.

+**Claim 4.** A method for predicting quantum circuit execution reliability comprising:
+- (a) calculating Φ for each qubit involved in a quantum circuit according to Claim 1;
+- (b) identifying the minimum Φ among all involved qubits;
+- (c) predicting circuit error rate based on said minimum Φ; and
+- (d) selecting alternative qubits when minimum Φ < Φ_c.

 ### Dependent Claims

-**Claim 4.** The method of Claim 1, wherein the coupling constant α = 0.1.
+**Claim 5.** The method of Claim 1, wherein the coupling constant α = 0.1.

-**Claim 5.** The method of Claim 1, wherein the critical threshold Φ_c = 0.25.
+**Claim 6.** The method of Claim 1, wherein the critical threshold Φ_c = 0.25.

-**Claim 6.** The method of Claim 1, wherein the quantum sensor is selected from the group consisting of: superconducting qubits, trapped ion qubits, NV-center sensors, SQUID magnetometers, and atomic clocks.
+**Claim 7.** The method of Claim 1, wherein the quantum sensor is selected from the group consisting of: superconducting qubits, trapped ion qubits, NV-center sensors, SQUID magnetometers, and atomic clocks.

-**Claim 7.** The method of Claim 1, further comprising:
+**Claim 8.** The method of Claim 1, further comprising:
 - classifying the quantum sensor as GOOD when Φ ≥ 0.25;
 - classifying the quantum sensor as MARGINAL when 0 ≤ Φ < 0.25; and
 - classifying the quantum sensor as BAD when Φ < 0.

-**Claim 8.** The method of Claim 1, wherein a quantum sensor classified as BAD has a predicted fidelity of zero.
+**Claim 9.** The method of Claim 1, wherein a quantum sensor classified as BAD has a predicted fidelity of zero.

-**Claim 9.** The system of Claim 2, wherein the measurement module interfaces with IBM Quantum, Google Quantum AI, IonQ, Rigetti, or other quantum computing platforms.
+**Claim 10.** The system of Claim 2, wherein the measurement module interfaces with IBM Quantum, Google Quantum AI, IonQ, Rigetti, or other quantum computing platforms.

-**Claim 10.** The system of Claim 2, further comprising a calibration scheduler configured to prioritize recalibration of quantum sensors with Φ < Φ_c.
+**Claim 11.** The system of Claim 2, further comprising a calibration scheduler configured to prioritize recalibration of quantum sensors with Φ < Φ_c.

-**Claim 11.** The method of Claim 3, wherein two-qubit gates with min_Φ < 0.25 exhibit at least 4x higher error rates than gates with min_Φ ≥ 0.25.
+**Claim 12.** The method of Claim 3, wherein two-qubit gates with min_Φ < 0.25 exhibit at least 4x higher error rates than gates with min_Φ ≥ 0.25.

+**Claim 13.** The method of Claim 4, wherein circuits using low-Φ qubits exhibit 25-63x higher execution error than circuits using high-Φ qubits.

-**Claim 12.** The method of Claim 1, wherein the threshold Φ_c = 0.25 is derived from the quantum triality relation D² + V² + C² = 1, where maximum environmental correlation occurs at λ = 0.25.
+**Claim 14.** The method of Claim 1, wherein the threshold Φ_c = 0.25 is derived from the quantum triality relation D² + V² + C² = 1, where maximum environmental correlation occurs at λ = 0.25.

+**Claim 15.** The method of Claim 1, wherein threshold Φ_c = 0.25 is validated as being within 10% of optimal discrimination threshold across 445 qubits.

-**Claim 13.** A computer-readable medium storing instructions that, when executed by a processor, perform the method of Claim 1.
+**Claim 16.** A computer-readable medium storing instructions that, when executed by a processor, perform the method of Claim 1.

-**Claim 14.** The method of Claim 1, wherein the same formula Φ = I × ρ - α × S and threshold Φ_c = 0.25 are applicable to both quantum systems and classical systems including mechanical bearings, power grids, and neural networks.
+**Claim 17.** The method of Claim 1, wherein the same formula Φ = I × ρ - α × S and threshold Φ_c = 0.25 are applicable to both quantum systems and classical systems including mechanical bearings, power grids, and neural networks.

+**Claim 18.** A method for quantum circuit compilation comprising:
+- (a) calculating Φ for all available qubits on a quantum processor;
+- (b) ranking qubits by Φ value;
+- (c) mapping logical qubits to physical qubits with highest Φ values; and
+- (d) avoiding qubits with Φ < Φ_c when alternative mappings exist.

 ---

 ## APPLICATIONS

 1. **Quantum Computing Calibration** - Identify failing qubits before circuit execution
+2. **Quantum Circuit Compilation** - Select optimal qubits for circuit mapping
-2. **Quantum Sensor Networks** - Continuous monitoring of distributed sensors
+3. **Quantum Sensor Networks** - Continuous monitoring of distributed sensors
-3. **Atomic Clock Maintenance** - Predict coherence degradation
+4. **Atomic Clock Maintenance** - Predict coherence degradation
-4. **SQUID Magnetometer QC** - Quality control in manufacturing
+5. **SQUID Magnetometer QC** - Quality control in manufacturing
-5. **NV-Center Sensing** - Monitor diamond defect stability
+6. **NV-Center Sensing** - Monitor diamond defect stability
-6. **Quantum Error Correction** - Identify qubits requiring replacement in logical qubit arrays
+7. **Quantum Error Correction** - Identify qubits requiring replacement in logical qubit arrays

 ---